Ulises Ruiz Ortiz

-Ulises Ruiz Ortiz (born April 9, 1958) is a Mexican politician and former governor of the State of Oaxaca.
+Ulises Ernesto Ruiz Ortiz (born April 9, 1958) is a Mexican politician and former governor of the State of Oaxaca.
 He took office in 2004 as a member of the Institutional Revolutionary Party (PRI).

-Controversies
+Early career

+In the 1997 mid-term election he was elected to the Chamber of Deputies to represent the sixth district of Oaxaca.

+Governor of Oaxaca

-Ruiz Ortiz was accused by some of murder and rigging the 2004 election.
+Ruiz Ortiz was accused by some of rigging the 2004 election for the governorship.
 Therefore, many did not view him as the popularly elected governor of Oaxaca.

 More controversies occurred during Ruiz's administration.

 First, the newspaper Noticias de Oaxaca, which holds political views contrary to those of Ruiz, suffered a massive strike organized by the Confederación Revolucionaria de Obreros y Campesinos union, affiliated with Ruiz's PRI.
 Some media outlets, like Reforma viewed this action as a repression of free speech.
 The paper tried to publish out of the state, but distribution trucks were vandalized.
 The paper openly accused Ruiz of repression.

 Other examples included the destruction caused by public works to the historic city center of the state capital.
 Some intellectuals called the destruction so appalling that they feared that UNESCO would retire the city's declaration as a World Heritage Site.

 At the beginning of the 2006 Mexican general election campaign, Presidential candidate Andres Manuel López Obrador tried to campaign in one of the state's poorest municipalities in Guelatao, also the birthplace of Benito Juárez.
 The rally was obstructed by public works started only a day earlier by the state government.